levskaya/jslinux-deobfuscated/readme.md

 basis for further weird in-browser x86 hacking I'm posting this redacted version of the code here.

+There is a much more complete, ground-up project to build a 386-style emulator in javascript called [jslm32][3].

 ### Status
 It's still a dense code base, it's an emulator of a rather complicated architecture, after all.
 However this version is nowhere